It’s easy to stop smoking, just stop!

-There are two types of medication that are available in the UK approved for use by the NHS.
+There are two types of medication that are available in the UK and approved for use by the NHS.
 These are Zyban (bupropion) and Champix (varenicline).
 They are not nicotine replacements.

 Champix acts on the same receptors in the brain as nicotine and helps to reduce your craving to smoke.
 It also reduces the pleasure you feel if you do have a cigarette, therefore making it less desirable to smoke.
 You start taking it for a couple of weeks before your quit date and continue for around 3 months.

-Pros: Both help reduce the desire and pleasure of smoking.
+Pros: Both help to reduce the desire and pleasure of smoking.
 They are easy to take and you will have regular sessions with your nurse.
-In a 2006 the US FDA ran some trials, they found that people using Champix (22%) were more successful at quitting smoking than those using Zyban (bupropion hydrochloride) (16%) as a quit smoking aid.
+In 2006 the US FDA ran some trials, they found that people using Champix (22%) were more successful at quitting smoking than those using Zyban (bupropion hydrochloride) (16%) as a quit smoking aid.
 For those people taking a placebo, abstinence at the one-year mark was approximately 8%.

 Cons: You can only get them by prescription.
 You have to remember to take them regularly.
 Both of the medications can have horrible side effects.
 Personally, I tried both but couldn’t continue with either.

 Investment: It is only available on prescription in the UK, the cost is £8.60 per item.